 Here’s the scoop: 2019 and 2020 are the golden years of this generation.
 But the early birds?

-Let’s just say 2015, 2016, 2017, and 2018 had more issues than a celebrity rehab center.
+Let’s just say 2015, 2016, 2017, and 2018 had more problems than a famous rehab center.

 The Best Years: 2019, 2020

 If this generation was a movie franchise, 2019 and 2020 would be the sequels that actually lived up to the hype.
-These bad boys scored big on VehicleHistory and Cars.com.
+These extraordinary boys scored big on VehicleHistory and Cars.com.
 Talk about a comeback!

 The Worst Years: 2015, 2016, 2017, 2018